MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 5. Select **+ Add user** to add a tenant user to the selected Project Oakdale environment.

-6. Enter a name or email address of a user who meets the [User access requirements](#user-access-requirements) to add the user to the Project Oakdale environment, and then select **Add**.
+6. Enter a name or email address of a user who meets the [user access requirements](#user-access-requirements) to add the user to the Project Oakdale environment, and then select **Add**.

    > [!div class="mx-imgBorder"]
    > ![Add a user](media/teams-environment-add-user.png "Add a user")